blakeembrey/dombars/README.md

 The `fn` and `inverse` properties of block helpers return an object the same as the root template function.
 This allows you to unsubscribe individual block helpers if you happen to call it multiple times.

+### Utilities

+DOMBars extends the built-in Handlebars utilities with some additional functionality.

+#### Utils.uniqueId

+Used internally for keeping track of subscriptions, the `uniqueId` function returns a unique number each time its called.

+#### Utils.create

+A polyfilled function for subclassing a JavaScript object.
+Used internally to subclass all Handlebars functionality.
+This way no Handlebars objects are augmented and we aren't copying entire chunks of functionality.

+#### Utils.isNode

+Returns a boolean indicating whether the passed in object is a DOM node.

+#### Utils.trackNode

+Returns an object whose sole purpose is tracking DOM nodes.
+Comes with some helpful utilities attached.

+#### Utils.domifyExpression

+Transform anything passed in as the first argument into a DOM node.
+Handles `DOMBars.SafeString` instances and current nodes correctly.

+#### Utils.textifyExpression

+Transform anything passed in as the first argument into a text node. `DOMBars.SafeString` instances are transformed into DOM nodes and current DOM nodes are transformed into a string.

 ## Examples

 ### Subscribers